The Society offers:

 - Networking and mutual support among performers, scholars, and music lovers dedicated to the ideas and ideals of Franz Liszt

-Oregon Chapter Opens Its Liszt Birthday Week October 17.
+Oregon Chapter Hosts Its Liszt Birthday Week October 17.

-The Oregon Chapter of the American Liszt Society, Alexandre Dossin, President, is presenting a series of concerts and other events to commemorate the birthday of Franz Liszt.
-Beginning Monday, October 17, a lecture by musicologist Dr. Marian Smith on "Dance Elements in Liszt's Hungarian Rhapsodies" at 7:30 p.m. on October 17, and Ophra Yerushalmi's film Liszt's Dance With The Devil will be shown at 8:30 p.m. that evening.
-Beginning Tuesday, October 18, student pianists will perform concerts on three consecutive nights.
-On Friday evening, October 21, Dr. Dmitry Rachmanov of the Cal State University Northridge music faculty (and host of the most recent ALS conference) will present a lecture on "Liszt in Russia."
-A master class with Dr. Alexander Tutunov takes place on Saturday, October 22, Liszt's actual birthday, at 5:00 p.m., and Dr. Alexandre Dossin will present a concert at 7:30 p.m., featuring Liszt's Sonata and Dante Sonata.
+The Oregon Chapter of the American Liszt Society, Alexandre Dossin, President, presented a series of concerts and other events to commemorate the birthday of Franz Liszt.
+On Monday, October 17, musicologist Dr. Marian Smith presented a lecture on "Dance Elements in Liszt's Hungarian Rhapsodies," and there was a showing of Ophra Yerushalmi's film Liszt's Dance With The Devil later that evening.
+On Tuesday, Wednesday, and Thursday, student pianists performed concerts.
+On Friday evening, October 21, Dr. Dmitry Rachmanov of the Cal State University Northridge music faculty (and host of the most recent ALS conference) presented a lecture on "Liszt in Russia."
+A master class with Dr. Alexander Tutunov took place on Saturday, October 22, Liszt's actual birthday, and Dr. Alexandre Dossin presented a concert at 7:30 p.m. that evening, featuring Liszt's Sonata and Dante Sonata.
 For more information, please go to Oregon Liszt Celebration.
 You will also want to view and listen to Dr. Alexandre Dossin's performance of the Gounod-Liszt "Waltz" from the Opera Faust.

 Chicago/Midwest Chapter Hosts Annual